Arrokoth's Necklace

 Matter on both the warmer and the cooler parts of the surface will sublime, but the cooler parts will be net gainers of ice if their sublimation rate is $< \eta$ of the evaporation rate of the warmer parts.
 This condition will be satisfied if $\Delta T > \Delta T_{min}$, where

 for NH$_3$ at 50 K $d\ln{P_{vap}/dT} = {L / k_B T^2} \approx \text{1.5/K}$.

-For a convex surface in vacuum $\Delta T_{min} \approx 7\,$K. The temperature difference between unshadowed and shadowed parts of the surface likely exceeds this because the mean temperature is 42 K, about 10 K below the sub-Solar temperature.
-For a concave surface in vacuum $\Delta T = {\cal O}$(1 K) is sufficient for net deposition on its colder parts.
+For a convex surface in vacuum $\Delta T_{min} \approx 7\,$K. The temperature difference between unshadowed and shadowed parts of the surface likely exceeds this because the mean temperature is 42 K, about {16--19} K below the sub-Solar temperature { (Sec.~\ref{steadystate})}.
+For a concave surface in vacuum like the cleft $\Delta T = {\cal O}$(1 K) is sufficient for net deposition on its colder parts.